Skip to main content

 • Identifying and deploying software and firewall programs to protect against cyber attacks

-• Performing “penetration testing” by simulating attacks and highlighting weak points in a computer network
+• Searching for weak points in a computer network

-There are also many licensure opportunities for information security analysts, according to BLS, including the Certified Information Systems Security Professional designation.
+There are also many certification opportunities for information security analysts, according to BLS, including the Certified Information Systems Security Professional designation.

-Security analysts made a median salary of $102,600 in 2021, and the field is growing quickly.
-BLS estimates security analyst positions will grow 35% through 2031.
-As advancements in technology continue to accelerate, the field of information security is of increasing importance.
+Security analysts made a median salary of $120,360 in 2023, according to BLS, and the field is growing quickly.* BLS estimates information security analyst positions will grow 32% through 2032.* As advancements in technology continue to accelerate, the field of information security is of increasing importance.

 Software Developers